 Sort everything into separate boxes and bags labeled; donate, recycle, toss or pack for the new home.
-Avoid having a “deferred decision” box.
-Be ruthless about purging and made instant decisions.
-Stuff that's been “in limbo” for years in the garage are things that you obviously don’t need!
+Be ruthless in your purging and make instant decisions.
+Stuff that's been “in limbo” for years in the garage are things that you obviously don’t need.

 Arrange for delivery of a storage pod right to your doorstep, but check with city ordinances before doing so.
 Go to pods.com for more information.